 - 12 They set ben Šelomít under guard, till the L

 ORDspoke to Moses, saying, 14 “Bring the curser outside the camp.

-- Everybody who heard: Rest your hands on his head.
-The whole assembly: Stone him.
+- All who heard: Place their hands on his head.
+All the community: Stone him.

-- The Israeli descendants did as the L
+- They stoned him with stone.
+Israel’s descendants did as the L

 We don’t know precisely how Šelomít’s son “injured the L